NCAR/lrose-paper-volscan-timing/README.md

 # lrose-paper-volscan-timing

-Data sets and notes for paper on radar volume scan timing
+Data sets and notes for paper on radar volume scan timing.